MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Get a single wished product, accessible by owner of the wished product
+Create a wished product.
+Any user can create a wished product for one of their own wishlists.
+Admins can create wished products for others.

 ## Create a wished product